Youth Action Team Internship and Fellowship

 January to May

-Interns design and launch a social movement to address a social justice issue they collectively identified during the fall.
+Interns launch a social movement to address the justice issues of immigration, housing, healthcare.
 Through planning, storytelling, and direct action, they mobilize their communities, raise awareness, and advocate for tangible change.

 Past Movements